-A Small Business Concern (SBC) will be exposed to an experienced team of SBIR/STTR professionals providing business and marketing consulting to better position the SBC to achieve technology transition.
+Small businesses will be exposed to an experienced team of SBIR/STTR professionals providing business and marketing consulting to better position the small business to achieve technology transition.
 The team has over 100+ years of combined experience at business/technology development in the Department of Defense (DoD) space.

-STP is the DoN answer to the federal mandate to provide transition assistance to the Navy’s Phase II SBIR/STTR awardees.
-STP spends significant resources in connecting new technologies to DoD program of record transition opportunities
+Navy STP is the Department of Navy (DoN) answer to the federal mandate to provide transition assistance to the Navy’s Phase II SBIR/STTR awardees.
+Navy STP spends significant resources in connecting new technologies to DoD program of record transition opportunities.

-To qualify for STP, a small business needs an active SBIR or STTR Phase II effort and meet the criteria set by Navy ONR SBIR & STTR program office for that STP cycle.
+To qualify for Navy STP, a small business needs to have an active SBIR or STTR Phase II effort and to meet the criteria set by the Navy Office of Naval Research (ONR) SBIR & STTR program office for that Navy STP cycle.
 Qualification notification occurs in the early spring of the year, and you are notified of eligibility by email.

-The STP program is comprised Navy Phase II SBIR/STTR small businesses with a wide range of innovative technologies seeking to improve their abilities to achieve a transition to a program of record or commercialization opportunity.
-STP participating SBCs’ demographics range from 1 to 500 employees, 1 to 50+ SBIR/STTR Phase IIs, and 0 to 50+ successful technology transitions.
+The Navy STP program is comprised of Navy Phase II SBIR/STTR small businesses with a wide range of innovative technologies seeking to improve their abilities to achieve a transition to a program of record or commercialization opportunity.
+Navy STP participating small businesses’ demographics range from one to 500 employees, one to 50+ SBIR/STTR Phase IIs, and zero to 50+ successful technology transitions.

-The STP program is a 12-month cycle from June to June.
+The Navy STP program is a 12-month cycle from June to June.

-Yes, your Business Consultant (BC) is your primary contact throughout the STP program.
+Yes, your business consultant (BC) is your primary contact throughout the Navy STP program.

 Yes.
 It is not uncommon for a business to have multiple SBIR/STTR efforts at one time.
-During the Kickoff process, you may discuss the range of projects with your BC to determine whether all the projects should be in the same STP cycle.
-You and your BC can consider workload demands for both: the STP program and the project itself; and your available resources to make this determination.
+During the kickoff process, you may discuss the range of projects with your business consultant (BC) to determine whether all the projects should be in the same Navy STP cycle.
+To make this determination, you and your BC can consider workload demands for both the Navy STP program and the project itself, and your available resources.

-You will be notified by email of your project eligibility, with instructions of what you need to do to attend the STP Kickoff meeting.
-At the Kickoff meeting, you will learn more about STP and what is offered.
-At the Kickoff meeting, you will be provided the required information / actions to enroll in STP.
+You will be notified by email of your project eligibility, with instructions of what you need to do to attend the Navy STP Kickoff meeting.
+At the kickoff meeting, you will learn more about Navy STP and what is offered, and you will be provided the required information and actions to enroll in Navy STP.

-A Business Consultant (BC) will be assigned to shepherd you through the STP process.
-The BC will be available during business hours for you to discuss your concerns or questions about the program, STP products being developed, and business consulting services.
+A business consultant (BC) will be assigned to shepherd you through the Navy STP process.
+The BC will be available during business hours for you to discuss your concerns or questions about the program, Navy STP products being developed, and business consulting services.

 • Communicating regularly with the BC